jasonboc/salary-prediction/README.md

 ## Create models
  all models are created in this section.
 Hyperparameter tuning has been done through randomizedserchCV and gridSearchCV for Random Forest and XGBoost models.
 ## Test models
-Test each model by 5-fold corss-valiadation and return the metric mse for each model.
+Test each model by 5-fold cross-validation and return the metric mse for each model.

 | Model             | MSE           |
 | ----------------- |:-------------:|